Grapes

 Taste profile

-- Aromas: green apple, lime, gooseberry, fresh herbs, white peach, sometimes floral or grassy
+- Aromas: green apple, lime, gooseberry, white peach, fresh herbs, sometimes floral or grassy notes

-- Palate: light- to medium-bodied, high acidity, crisp mineral finish
+- Palate: light- to medium-bodied, high acidity, crisp mineral backbone, clean finish

-- Amber versions: dried citrus peel, tea, wildflower honey, and gentle tannic texture
+- Amber versions: dried citrus peel, tea, wildflower honey, and gentle tannic grip

 Regions